-The first two statements are Government-wide Financial Statements, the Statement of Net Position and the Statement of Activities, which provide both long-term and short-term information about the District's overall financial status.

-The remaining statements are fund financial statements that report the District1s operations in more detail than the government-wide statements by providing information about the District1s most significant funds.
-The governmental funds statements tell how services were financed in the short term as well as what resources remain for future spending.
-They reflect the flow of current financial resources, and supply the basis for tax levies and the appropriations budget.
-Proprietary fund statements offer short and long-term financial information about the activities the government operates like businesses, such as self-insurance services.
-Fiduciary fund statements provide information about the financial relationships in which the District acts solely as a trustee or agent for the benefit of others, to whom the resources in question belong.
+- The first two statements are government-wide financial statements that provide both long-term and short-term information about the District's overall financial status. - The remaining statements are fund financial statements that focus on individual parts of the government, reporting the District's operations in more detail than the government-wide statements. - o The governmental funds statements tell how general government services were financed in the short term as well as what remains for future spending. - o Proprietary fund statements offer short- and long-term financial information about the activities the government operates like businesses, such as food service. - o Fiduciary fund statements provide information about the financial relationships in which the District acts solely as a trustee or agent for the benefit of others, to whom the resources in question belong.

-The financial statements also include notes that explain some of the information in the financial statements and provide additional data needed for full disclosure in the government-wide statements or the fund financial statements.
-The notes are followed by a section of required supplementary information and other supplementary information that further explains and supports the information in the basic financial statements.
-The section labeled other supplementary information contains data used by the Texas Education Agency (TEA) and other monitoring or regulatory agencies.
+The financial statements also include notes that explain some of the information in the financial statements and provide more detailed data.
+The statements are followed by a section of required supplementary information that further explains and supports the information in the financial statements.